shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

   Pacing amount** When using optimization, if you set a learn budget amount that is less than the daily pacing amount, new campaigns (with no optimized inventory) will stop serving when the learn budget amount is reached.
-For more information, see [learn-budget.md](Learn Budget).
+For more information, see [Learn Budget](learn-budget.md).

 ## Related topics